lrc-se/bth-sg-server/README.md

 Of particular interest is that the module maintains a connection-specific "client object" that is passed to all event handlers, which the S&G server uses both to store player data and to manage the player's connection, since the object provides direct access to the underlying socket.
-By relying on the client object all player information is kept in one place, without the need to extend the actual socket object and/or creating circular references.
+By relying on the client object all player information is kept in one place, without the need to extend the actual socket object and/or create circular references.

 The `ws-server` module is general in its design and can be used in a wide range of server applications based on Web Sockets, so it is not in any way restricted to this project.
 It has therefore been made [publically available through `npm`](https://www.npmjs.com/package/ws-server),